Friday, 3 October 2025

 Place Value Games

-It is important that your child brings with them a water bottle and their reading diary and reading book everyday.
-Please ensure any hats, cardigans and jumpers are all named!
+It is important that your child brings with them a water bottle and their reading diary and reading book every day please.
+The guided reading books are needed for the next group each week, so returning them is very important.

 Reading Books

-Your child will have brought home 2 books from the old colour bands this week.
-This is to supplement extra reading practice alongside their Guided Reading books which will be going home next Friday.
+Your child will have brought home 2 new reading books this week.
+This is to supplement extra reading practice alongside their Phonics Guided Reading books which will be coming home next Friday.
 Please write in your child's reading diary about any reading they have done as regularly as possible.
 Little and often helps your child's development so much!
+A quick note or a signature is all we need to see when we check if the children have read at home.

 School Council Elections

-Next week we will be holding elections in class to choose our class councillor who will become part of the School Council.
-If your child wishes to stand they might like to make a poster or write a short speech which will help them make their case to their class!
+Next week we will be holding elections in class to choose our class councillor, who will become part of the School Council.
+If your child wishes to stand they might like to make a poster or prepare a short speech which will help them make their case to the class!
 We will hold elections in the middle of next week and the results will be revealed in assembly on Friday!

 Maths Homework

 Today your child will be coming home with a maths homework book.
-This week, we would like you to look at pages 6 & 7.
+This week, we would like both year groups to look at pages 6 & 7.

 For Year 1's this focuses on numbers 1-20.
 Look through page 6 together with your child and practice counting the apples in the picture.
 Look at how the numbers can be represented by digits and words - both are important!
 Then let your child work through page 7, supporting them as needed.
 There is also a quiz on pages 2-5 which your child can do if they are super eager!
 There are further counting games on the website below to further extend these ideas: